GauravBurande/Noted/README.md

 ### You can visit the webapp here: [https://use-noted.netlify.app/login](https://use-noted.netlify.app/login)

+One more thing to add here, the webapp will feel slow whenever there's backend used due to using the free tier of mongodb atlas and render.

 When I started learning ReactJs, I also learned some concepts of MongoDB and express and I was also building this webapp for my portfolio.
 First I defined scema for MongoDB, then setup the backend APIs for authentication and CRUD operations.